HuihanYang-Arya/cuhksz_dda4210_miniproject/README.md

 * submission.csv could be used as sample, which has an accuracy of 98.75\%.

 * others are just test or trash anyway.

+### ref

+* contains one project description and two papers

+* one is the paper from Tongxin Li

+* one is the paper proposed semi-supervised GMM